DMCA Handbook for Online Service Providers, Websites, and Copyright Owners, Second Edition

 The unique aspects of patent law coupled with the complexities of innovative technology and technical detail in the cases creates a unique challenge for litigators.
 Written by specialists in the art and science of patent jury persuasion, this handbook focuses exclusively on methods to improve outcomes for your client through effective jury persuasion in patent cases.
 The authors provide effective strategies based on extensive mock trials and findings of nationwide surveys, considering all aspects of a patent trial including the Markman process, jury selection, invalidity, damages and more.

-A Lawyer's Guide to Section 337 Investigations Before the U.S. International Trade Commission, Third Edition
+A Lawyer's Guide to Section 337 Investigations Before the U.S. International Trade Commission, Fourth Edition

 Tom M. Schaumberg, Editor